 We describe below the results from estimating the TGARCH and AVGARCH models to the two return series described above.
-Since the results in Section 3 suggest a better performance of QML-t over LAD and the computation of the standard errors of the latter is cumbersome, we focus our comparison on QML and QML-t, although the estimated leverage parameter by LAD will be also commented.
-Table 2 displays the estimation results obtained by QML and QML-t as well as some diagnostics based on the residuals, $\hat{\varepsilon}t = y_t/\hat{\sigma}t$, where $\hat{\sigma}t$ is the estimated volatility for each model.
-The estimation has been carried out with the Oxford MFE Toolbox for Matlab, taking into account the reparameterization used in this package (see Appendix A) in order to compute the estimated parameter values and their corresponding standard errors.4
+Since the results in Section 3 suggest a better performance of QML-t over LAD, we focus our main comparison on QML and QML-t, although the estimation results from LAD will be also commented.
+Table 2 displays the estimation results obtained by QML, QML-t and LAD as well as some diagnostics based on the residuals, $\hat{\varepsilon}t = y_t/\hat{\sigma}t$, where $\hat{\sigma}t$ is the estimated volatility for each model.
+The estimation has been carried out with Matlab.
+The QML and QML-t estimated parameter values and their corresponding standard errors were computed using the Oxford MFE Toolbox, taking into account the reparametrization used in this package as compared to the parametrization in (2) used in this paper.4 The LAD estimated parameter values were computed as explained in Section 2.4 and the method proposed by Zhu and Ling (2015) was used to calculate the standard errors.